k-nuth/kth/README.md

 Our general donation address is:
 `bitcoincash:qrlgfg2qkj3na2x9k7frvcmv06ljx5xlnuuwx95zfn`

+## License

+Knuth node is released under the terms of the MIT license.
+See COPYING for more information or see https://opensource.org/licenses/MIT.

 ## Issues

 Each of our modules has its own Github repository, but in case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth/issues).